 The tokens are crypto-assets other than EMTs and ARTs, which are available on the Solana blockchain.
+The tokens are fungible (up to 6 digit after the decimal point), and a total of 1,000,000,000 have already been issued.
 The tokens are a digital representation of value, and have no inherent rights attached as well as no intrinsic utility.